Hell House LLC: Plot

 Hell House opens to a large turnout but quickly goes awry.
 In the basement scene, Melissa is suddenly and brutally killed by a shadowy ghost cultist, causing a stampede of guests.
 In the chaos, Tony is killed trying to save Melissa.
 Mack and Sara find each other in the panic and flee to the attic, where they find Alex hanged.
 Sara flees as Mack is surrounded and killed by shadowy ghost cultists.

 In the present, Sara asks for a break and provides them with her room number, 2C.
 She also suggests that the crew enter the Abaddon Hotel.
-Soon after, Diana and her cameraman attempt to leave a message for Sara at the reception, but are informed that nobody named Sara checked in and that room 2C doesn't exist.
-Diane and her cameraman decide to visit the Abaddon Hotel site.
-Mitchell, a member of the documentary film crew, stays behind to catalogue Sara's footage.
+Soon after, Diane and Jonathan attempt to leave a message for Sara at the reception, but are informed that nobody named Sara checked in and that room 2C doesn't exist.
+Diane and Jonathan decide to visit the Abaddon Hotel site.
+Mitchell stays behind to catalogue Sara's footage.
 He discovers footage after Mack was killed, where a possessed Paul kills Sara before slitting his own throat.

-Diane and her cameraman break in and see the aftermath of what unfolded that night while ignoring Mitchell's calls.
+Diane and Jonathan break in to see the aftermath of what unfolded that night, ignoring Mitchell's calls.
 They go to the second floor, where they see a room labeled '2C'.
 When they enter the room, they find Sara sitting with her back to them.
-Diane and her cameraman try to flee but are attacked by a ghoulish Sara and two other shadow cultists.
+Diane and Jonathan try to flee but are attacked by a ghoulish Sara and two other shadow cultists.